 There are increasing demands for road infrastructure within Bolivia for many reasons.
 It is one of the poorest countries in South America (MacLeod 2009, p.
 6; INE 2005), and the government would like to improve its economy (ParksWatch 2011b, p.
 13).
 The construction of the Apolo-Ixiamas Road is one way of facilitating access to its natural resources.
-A road has been proposed that would bisect the Madidi National Park and Natural Integrated Management Area, opening vast, currently inaccessible tropical forest areas to colonization and resource extraction (ParksWatch 2011b, pp. 1-2; Fleck et al. 2006, p.
-13).
+A road has been proposed that would bisect the Madidi National Park and Natural Integrated Management Area, opening vast, currently inaccessible tropical forest areas to colonization and resource extraction (ParksWatch 2011b, pp. 1-2).
 This can promote illegal logging, and facilitate access to previously inaccessible forested areas (Fimbel et al. 2001, pp. 511-512).
-The construction of roads through this park has been a source of controversy for several years (http:// conservation-strategy.org/en/project/ economics-road-through-madidinational-park, accessed October 6, 2011).
+The construction of roads through this park has been a source of controversy for several years http://conservation-strategy.org/sites/ default/files/field-file/6 Madidi Road Complete Document.PDF, accessed May 6, 2014).
 The current status of the road and whether it will be constructed around the park or through the park remains unclear.
 However, regional development plans are often implemented without consideration of impacts on natural resources (WCS 2009, p.
 4).
 Plans to connect Bolivia and Peru to Brazil's expanding markets and expand the energy industry (oil and gas) will affect fragile areas of high biodiversity (WCS 2009, p.
 4).
 Roads constructed in the past have also been problematic.
 In the late 1990s, roads through Serranía Sadiri spurred an increase in unsustainable logging of the area's mahogany trees, which were the most valuable tree at the time (World Land Trust 2010, p.
 1).